-Beacon Interval The Beacon Interval value indicates the frequency interval of the beacon.
-Enter a value between 20 and 1000.
+Beacon Interval The default value is 100.
+Enter a value between 1 and 65,535 milliseconds.
+The Beacon Interval value indicates the frequency interval of the beacon.
 A beacon is a packet broadcast by the Router to synchronize the wireless network.
-The default value is 100.

-RTS Threshold Should you encounter inconsistent data flow, only minor reduction of the default value, 2346, is recommended.
+RTS Threshold This value should remain at its default setting of 2347.
+The range is 0-2347 bytes.
+Should you encounter inconsistent data flow, only minor modifications are recommended.
 If a network packet is smaller than the preset RTS threshold size, the RTS/CTS mechanism will not be enabled.
 The Router sends Request to Send (RTS) frames to a particular receiving station and negotiates the sending of a data frame.
 After receiving an RTS, the wireless station responds with a Clear to Send (CTS) frame to acknowledge the right to begin transmission.
-The RTS Threshold value should remain at its default value of 2346.

-Fragmentation Threshold This value specifies the maximum size for a packet before data is fragmented into multiple packets.
+Fragmentation Threshold This value should remain at its default setting of 2346.
+The range is 256-2346 bytes.
+It specifies the maximum size for a packet before data is fragmented into multiple packets.
 If you experience a high packet error rate, you may slightly increase the Fragmentation Threshold.
 Setting the Fragmentation Threshold too low may result in poor network performance.
-Only minor reduction of this value is recommended.
-In most cases, it should remain at its default value of 2346.
+Only minor modifications of this value are recommended.